Research · 2026 Edition · The SBC Research Report

 Sources: data.sec.gov XBRL company-concept API + frames API + submissions API.
 Cross-verified against the rendered 10-K HTML on www.sec.gov using inline XBRL tags.
 Verification logs available on request.

 • Sector classification.
-Derived from each company's SIC code in the SEC submissions API, mapped to a 60-bucket sector taxonomy (see CSV for raw SIC + SIC description).
+Derived from each company's SIC code in the SEC submissions API, mapped to a 66-bucket sector taxonomy (see CSV for raw SIC + SIC description), with per-company overrides for the few cases SIC cannot resolve (e.g. cruise lines and cargo shippers both carry SIC 4400).
+Classification approximates, but is not, GICS.

 • FY anchor.
 Most-recent 10-K (or 20-F / 40-F for foreign private issuers) covering a 350 to 380 day period.
-Anchored to FY2025 for calendar-year issuers; off-cycle fiscal years use the most recent FY ending in the last 12 months.
+Anchored to FY2025 for calendar-year issuers; off-cycle fiscal years use the most recently filed annual report.

 • Verification.
-Headline figures were independently confirmed against the rendered iXBRL tags in each issuer's 10-K HTML on www.sec.gov.
+Headline figures were independently confirmed against the rendered iXBRL tags in each issuer's annual-report HTML on www.sec.gov.

 • Independence.
 Carver Edison did not consult any company on this list during the construction of this report.